 Any VR staff member with an appropriate RHW user role can create a service record and generate a service authorization (SA), or pay for a service, as long as the VR counselor or supervisor has documented the authorization for the purchase.

+Mismatched Identification in Service Authorizations

+If a customer has not legally changed his or her name but wishes to be identified by another name, the following statement must be put on the SA in the comment section.

+Example: “Joe Smith is the customer’s legal name; however, the customer identifies as Jane Smith.”

 D-212-1: Creating the Service Record—The Program Year

 …